beyond2013/vimdotfile/README.md

 ---
-I have placed vimrc in `dotfiles` directory within homefolder on my laptop and symlinked the file vimrc (without the dot) using the following command in terminal
+I have placed vimrc in `dotfiles` directory within homefolder on my laptop and symlinked the file vimrc (without the dot) using the following command in terminal:
-.

 ```console
 ln -s ~/dotfiles/vimrc ~/.vimrc
 ```